Updated: April 12th, 2026

 Examine relationships to see if they are serving you well

-This is much easier said than done sometimes, but if you’re feeling like a relationship isn’t what you’d like it to be, it’s time to really take a look at what you get from it.
+This can be the trickiest thing to remedy, especially if you have years invested in a relationship.
+But if your relationship isn’t what you’d like it to be, it’s time to really take a look at what you get from it.
 Exposing yourself to toxic people just because they are family, for instance, is doing yourself a great disservice.
 Find ways to set healthy boundaries with parents, siblings, friends and significant others.
 It’s okay to let go of relationships that don’t work for you – especially if you’ve tried to set boundaries without success.

-I know a lot of women tell me they simply can’t see a way out of a bad relationship.
-This is one time when putting yourself in front of others is essential.
-The longer you wait, the harder it gets to leave – especially once children are involved, or finances are intertwined.
-But even if you’ve been in a toxic relationship for years, you CAN get out.
+A lot of women tell me they simply can’t see a way out of a bad relationship.
+I understand how hard it is, but your health depends on you putting yourself in front of others.
+The longer you wait, the harder it becomes to leave – especially once children are involved, or finances are intertwined.
+That said, even if you’ve been in a toxic relationship for years, you CAN get out.

 If the relationship has turned abusive – physically or emotionally – I urge you to reach out to a domestic violence agency for help.
 If the relationship is unhealthy, but not abusive, you can turn to a trusted friend, or seek therapy or other resources to help you decide what’s best for you.